yangshun/tech-interview-handbook/non-technical/questions-to-ask.md

 - **What does success look like for your team?**
 - **What qualities do you look out for when hiring for this role?**
 - **What are the strengths and weaknesses of the current team?
 What is being done to improve upon the weaknesses?**
+- **Can you tell me about a time you resolved an interpersonal conflict?**
 - How did you become a manager?
 - How do your engineers know what to work on each day?
 - What is your team's biggest challenge right now?
 - How do you measure individual performance?
 - How often are 1:1s conducted?
 - What is the current team composition like?
+- What opportunities are available to switch roles?
+How does this work?

 ### Leadership